WIEGO: Structure

 WIEGO represents a collaboration between membership-based organizations of workers in the informal economy, support non-governmental organizations, research and statistics institutions, national governments, and international development agencies.

 Membership-based organizations of informal workers that are actively involved with WIEGO are asked to become Institutional Members.
 Individuals from the other two constituencies who are involved with WIEGO can become Individual Members.
-As of March 2014, the WIEGO network had 172 Members – 33 Institutional and 139 Individual Members – from 40 countries.
+As of March 2014, the network had 172 Members – 33 Institutional and 139 Individual Members – from 40 countries.

-A 10-person Board of Directors governs the WIEGO network.
+A 11-person Board of Directors governs the WIEGO network.
 Board members are drawn from WIEGO's three constituencies.
 The Board has two committees: a Management (or executive) Committee and a Financial Committee.